f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab03.rst

 -  **ICAP Devices** - this defines the IP address of the ICAP service, used for passing traffic to this device.
 Multiple load balanced IP addresses can be defined here.
-Click :guilabel:`Add`, enter :red:`10.1.30.50` for the IP Address, and :red:`1344` for the Port, and then click :guilabel:`Done`.
+Click :red:`Add`, enter :red:`10.1.30.50` for the IP Address, and :red:`1344` for the Port, and then click :red:`Done`.

 -  **Device Monitor** - security service definitions can use specific custom monitors.
 For this lab, leave it set to the default